Westbrook, Schroder lead Thunder past Spurs, 122-112

-OKLAHOMA CITY (AP) — Dennis Schroder scored all of his 19 points in the second half to help the Oklahoma City Thunder beat the San Antonio Spurs 122-112 on Saturday night.
+OKLAHOMA CITY (AP) — Dennis Schroder broke out of his slump in a major way.

+The reserve point guard scored all of his 19 points in the second half to help the Oklahoma City Thunder beat the San Antonio Spurs 122-112 on Saturday night.

+Schroder entered the night shooting just 32 percent from the field in 2019 and averaging just 10.4 points, dropping his overall average to just over 15 per game.
+He went 0 for 4 from the field in the first half before going 8 for 13 after the break.

+“I just stayed aggressive,” he said.
+“I had a tough stretch of games.
+My teammates kept giving me confidence.
+You know, ‘Keep shooting, keep doing you.’
+I think I did that tonight in the second half.”

+“Schroder just sliced us and diced us, did a great job getting to the rim, scoring,” he said.
+“Defense let us down a little bit.”

-Russell Westbrook had 24 points, 10 rebounds and eight assists for Oklahoma City, which bounced back from a 154-147 loss in double-overtime loss to the Spurs on Thursday.
+Russell Westbrook had 24 points, 10 rebounds and seven assists, and Paul George added 18 points and 11 rebounds for Oklahoma City, which bounced back from a 154-147 double-overtime loss to the Spurs on Thursday.

-Schroder, a reserve point guard, went 0 for 4 from the field in the first half before going 8 for 13 after the break.

 Oklahoma City’s reserves scored 48 points to help snap a three-game losing streak.
 The Thunder had seven players score in double figures.

-DeMar DeRozan led the Spurs with 18 points.
+Marco Belinelli scored 24 points and DeMar DeRozan added 18 points for the Spurs.

 LaMarcus Aldridge, who scored a career-high 56 points against the Thunder on Thursday, finished this one with 17.

+“They didn’t let me play,” Aldridge said.
+“They doubled me in every way.
+They came from the baseline, from the top.
+They made sure that the ball wasn’t in my hands. “

-The Spurs led 60-51 at halftime behind 12 points from DeRozan and 11 from Marco Belinelli.
+The Spurs led 60-51 at halftime behind 12 points from DeRozan and 11 from Belinelli.

 The Thunder fought back in the third quarter.
-Paul George hit a 3-pointer to give the Thunder a 64-63 lead.
+George hit a 3-pointer to give the Thunder a 64-63 lead.
 Schroder’s layup at the third-quarter buzzer put the Thunder up 86-80.
 Oklahoma City outscored the Spurs 35-20 in the period.

+“Third quarter was a tough quarter,” Popovich said.
+“Put ourselves behind the 8-ball there.
+Played a great first half on the road after an emotional game.
+I was really happy with their effort and mental approach to the game.”

 Schroder’s layup gave the Thunder a 96-87 lead and caused San Antonio to call a timeout, but the onslaught continued.
 Schroder stole the ball, then bounced a pass between his legs and behind him to a trailing Westbrook, whose layup put the Thunder ahead 112-100 with about 5 minutes to play.